bptlab/rembrandt-frontend/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: A normal user story as feature request
+about: A normal user story as feature request.
 title: ''
 labels: ''
 assignees: ''